Kansas City Chiefs vs. Philadelphia Eagles NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Kansas City games went over 54.5 points scored, its current matchup's point total, eight times (out of 19) last season.
+- Kansas City and its opponents have combined for 54.5 points -- this matchup's over/under -- only twice this season.

-- Philadelphia played four games last year (25% of opportunities) in which the teams combined to score more than 54.5 points.
+- Philadelphia and its opponents have combined to score more than 54.5 points in one game this season.

+- The combined points per game average of the two teams, 52, is 2.5 points fewer than Sunday's over/under.

-- These teams averaged a combined 50.5 points per game a season ago, 4.0 fewer points than the over/under of 54.5 set for this matchup.
+- These two squads combine to surrender 53 points per game, 1.5 fewer than this contest's over/under.

-- The Chiefs and the Eagles saw their opponents average a combined 5.8 fewer points per game last season than the point total of 54.5 set for this matchup.

 Chiefs stats and trends

-- The Chiefs covered the spread four times last season (4-8 ATS) when playing as at least 6-point favorites.
+- The Chiefs have yet to cover the spread this season when favored by 7 points or more.

-- Last season, the combined scoring went over the point total eight times in Kansas City's games.
+- Kansas City's games this year have gone over the point total two times in three opportunities (66.7%).

-- When Kansas City put up over 26.1 points last year, it was 6-5 against the spread and 10-1 overall.
+- When Kansas City scores more than 21.3 points, it is 0-3 against the spread and 1-2 overall.

 Eagles stats and trends

-- In games that Philadelphia churned out more than 358.3 yards last season, the team was 2-5 against the spread and 2-4-1 overall.

-- Last season the Eagles turned the ball over 29 times, seven more than the Chiefs' takeaways (22).
+- The Eagles have turned the ball over two times, two fewer times than the Chiefs have forced turnovers (4).

 Home and road insights